This post was originally published on 14 APR 2021; it has since been updated and revised.

 To start, the browser is only available for mobile platforms; specifically, only Android and iOS.

 The DuckDuckGo mobile browser has a number of privacy and security features.
 Most of these privacy and security features are consolidated into what the browser calls "Privacy Upgrades."

 "Privacy Upgrades" include HTTPS everywhere and ad tracker blocking.

 You don't get to pick and choose what trackers the browser blocks, but you do get a wealth of information about the trackers DDG mobile browser found and successfully blocked.

-You have the option of whitelisting the websites you don't want purged too.
+Don't want a specific site and its stored information purged?
+Fear not for you do have the option of whitelisting the websites you don't want deleted.

 In addition to the privacy features, the mobile browser is streamlined and quick.
 It features some good appearance customization options that bring a small but refreshing touch as well.

 On Android, you have numerous options for browsers; even of the privacy-focused variety.

 Even of the privacy-focused variety, some browsers not found on this list will do very little for your privacy.